egoist/vue-client-only/README.md

 ### Placeholder

-Use a slot or text as placeholder until `<no-ssr />` is mounted on client-side.
+Use a slot or text as placeholder until `<client-only />` is mounted on client-side.

 eg, show a loading indicator.